 April, May and June are the time of the year where high school students celebrate by attending proms and graduation parties.
-As these times of celebration near, it provides a great opportunity for families to have conversations around celebrating safe as their teen drivers get behind the wheel.
+As these times of celebration near, it’s a great opportunity for families to have conversations around safety as their teen drivers get behind the wheel.

-With April being Distracted Driving Awareness Month and May being Global Youth Traffic Safety Month, this time of year provides a great opportunity for families to talk about the following tips for being safe on the roadways.
+The Spring season, historically, has brought in Distracted Driving Awareness and Global Youth Traffic Safety months.
+This time of year provides a great opportunity for families to talk about the following tips for being safe on the roadways.

-- Talk about (not) drinking/doing drugs - According to Mothers Against Drunk Driving® (MADD), 74% of kids turn to their parents for guidance on drinking.
+- Talk about (not) drinking/doing drugs.
+According to Mothers Against Drunk Driving (MADD), many kids turn to their parents for guidance on drinking.
 Talk to your teen about dealing with peer pressure, the dangers/repercussions of underage drinking and driving, using illegal substances, and contacting you for a ride in situations involving drugs and alcohol.